Ranagol/webpage-template/readme.md

 ## 3.7 Eloquent

 The app uses Eloquent to work with db, similar like Laravel.
 All future models should inherit Illuminate\Database\Eloquent\Model; like it was done in app\models\User.php.
 After this setup we can use models like in Laravel. illuminate/database composer package is used for this feature.
+The users and the seeders table is created by migrations, and seeded by a seeder.

 ## 3.8 Routes